NextronSystems/analysis-cockpit-manual/administration/system-settings.rst

    Generate a Certificate Signing Request (CSR)

 .. hint::
-   Please note that generating a CSR on the command line is not supported.
+   In order to achieve the best possible compatibility with most browsers, we recommend using the system's FQDN in both fields ``Common Name`` AND ``Hostnames``.

-The generated CSR can be used to generate a TLS Certificate.
-Subsequently, this TLS Certificate can be uploaded in the in the same section of your Analysis Cockpit.
+The generated CSR can be used to generate a TLS certificate via your Certificate Authority.
+The resulting TLS certificate can then be uploaded in the in the same section of your Analysis Cockpit.

 .. figure:: ../images/cockpit_upload_certificate.png
    :alt: Upload a TLS Certificate